Setting Goals & Sticking With a Plan (Continued)

 Changing your life by adding exercise to an already busy day is a major decision.
 As with any big decision, creating a list of the pros and cons can be productive.
 Consider the things that support your decision to increase your activity level while also acknowledging the factors that may inhibit that change.
 This is called a decisional balance sheet.

 As you examine your own list of factors impending your commitment to regular exercise, consider how you might modify them to move them to the pro side of the list, or at least how you might address them.
-For example, the extra time that a regular exercise program takes cannot be denied.
-However, you can modify your perspective on the time spent.
-You can think of your exercise time as a time to clear your mind and unwind from the stresses of school, work, or home responsibilities.
+For example, the extra time that a regular exercise program takes is undeniable.
+However, you can modify your perspective on the time you spend.
+You can think of your exercise time as an opportunity to clear your mind and unwind from the stresses of school, work, or home responsibilities.
 You may select aerobic activities such as treadmill walking or stationary biking that allow you to read or watch television — activities you find rewarding but typically don't take time to enjoy.
-If you have a jam-packed schedule, consider breaking your exercise routine into multiple shorter bouts.
+If you have a jam-packed schedule, consider breaking your exercise routine into multiple shorter bouts during the day.

 Another common concern is the fear of injury or even death with increased physical activity.
 Certain health-related situations may require you to meet with your healthcare provider to ensure the safety of your exercise program.
 For most apparently healthy people, starting with light to moderate intensity and progressing slowly will minimize the likelihood of injury as well as heart attack or death.
 The health benefits of a regular physical activity program are greater than the risk of adverse events for almost everyone.